m25ai1026/CSL7090-sde-benchmark/README.md

 * **Task:**
     1. Receives a JSON request.
     2. Cleans the text using the pure Python function.
-    3. Runs a mock ML inference model
+    3. Runs a mock ML inference model.
-    4.  **Writes the result to a PostgreSQL database.**
+    4. Inserts the new classification result into PostgreSQL table, Retrieves the most recent 5 classification records.
-    5. Returns a JSON response.
+    5. Return a JSON response with summarized history for the response, limited to the two most recent entries.

 ### 2. The "Optimized" Service (`optimized_api`)